nofaceinbook/betterflat/README.md

+# ATTENTION: IN DEVELOPMENT

+## Branch to allow sloped runways

 # Better Flattening for X-Plane Airports

 betterflat (short **bflat**) flattens the area for a X-Plane airport better – meaning much more close to the airport boundary